-The underwriting agreement we have entered into with the underwriters contains provisions for the indemnification of the underwriters by the Company and the Adviser against liabilities arising out of or based upon material misstatements or omissions in disclosure materials used in connection with this offering, subject to customary exceptions.
+The underwriting agreement we will enter into with the underwriters contains provisions for the indemnification of the underwriters by the Company and the Adviser against liabilities arising out of or based upon material misstatements or omissions in disclosure materials used in connection with this offering, subject to customary exceptions.

-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RWAY".
+We have applied to have our common stock approved for listing on the Nasdaq Global Select Market under the symbol "RWAY".